AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 ## how to use:
 1) record yourself saying something
 - for the best results, do the following:
-a) have your entire face in the input video
-b) reduce camera shaking
-c) use a high-quality webcam
+i) have your entire face in the input video ii) reduce camera shaking iii) use a high-quality webcam
 2) run the following script:
 ```
 python3 getSEvideo.py 'input video path relative to getSEvideo.py' 'output video path relative to getSEvideo.py'